Blackbanded darter: Description

-Distribution and habitat
+Distribution

 The blackbanded darter inhabits many river systems in the United States.
-They are found in the Atlantic drainage as well as the Gulf of Mexico drainage in the southeastern United States (South Carolina, Tennessee, Georgia, Florida, Mississippi, Alabama, and Louisiana).
-They can be found in the Santee River in South Carolina all the way over to the western part of the Mississippi River tributaries in Louisiana.
-Their range goes as far south as Lake Okeechobee in Central Florida.
-The blackbanded darter is the most common darter throughout its range.
-The blackbanded darter is absent from the Satilla River and the St. Marys River in southeast Georgia and northern Florida.
-In the Altamaha River, located in central and south Georgia, the blackbanded darter is considered rare.
+They are found in the Gulf of Mexico drainage in the southeastern United States (Tennessee, Georgia, Florida, Mississippi, Alabama, and Louisiana).
+They can be found in the Choctawhatchee in Florida west to the western Mississippi River tributaries in Louisiana.

-Ecology
+Habitat and ecology

 The blackbanded darter is found in headwaters to medium-sized rivers over gravel and sand substrates.
 Blackbanded darters tend to live in intermediate microhabitat that has more erosional substrata and greater variety of depth.
 Blackbanded darters are insectivores and feed on mayflies, midges, blackflies, caddisflies, or anything that is no larger than 5 mm long.
 The primary predators for the blackbanded darter are stonecats, largemouth bass, and other larger freshwater fish species.

-Life History
+Life history

-Blackbanded darter spawns between February to June.
+The blackbanded darter spawns between February and June.
 Spawning occurs in sandy bottoms around a stream channel.
 The male approaches a female from the rear.
 Once on the female, he mounts her and beats her with his pelvic fin.
 The average clutch size for the blackbanded darter depends on the location.
 In Florida, a clutch size range from 4 to 73 eggs, while in Alabama, the range is from 38 to 250 eggs.
 In Alabama, the sex ratio of the eggs favors male over females.
 After the eggs are laid, there is no parental care.
 The life span of the blackbanded darter is estimated to be around three to four years.
 The life history of the blackbanded darter depends on geographic variation in environmental condition such as photoperiod and water temperature.
 Pollution and siltation can cause temperature change of the water which will affect when the darter will spawn.

 Management

 The blackbanded darter is not endangered or threatened in its range.
 They are listed as least concern.
-In many areas of the southeastern United States where they inhabit, they are most abundant fish in river, but the blackbanded darter is rare in the Altamaha River which is located in the state of Georgia.
+In many areas of the southeastern United States where they inhabit, they are most abundant fish in river.